 - Getting Clients Through LinkedIn

-Our kick-off Practice Assignment this year is meant to help you build your writing business — we’ll alternate this year between business-building assignments and sample “real-world” assignments — by helping you get your LinkedIn Profile in tip-top shape.
+This Practice Assignment is meant to help you build your writing business by helping you get your LinkedIn Profile in tip-top shape.

 Your Creative Brief